So, your Check Engine Light has come on. You’ve plugged your OBD II code reader in, and it’s bringing up a P0430 engine code.

 How Much Does It Cost To Repair A P0430 Fault?

-As mentioned, you’ll need to replace the relevant part – whatever it turns out to be.
+As mentioned, you’ll need to substitute the relevant part – whatever it turns out to be.

-Below, you’ll find estimates of what you can expect to pay.
+Below, you’ll find approximations of what you can expect to pay.

 Check Engine Code P0430: Conclusion

 Ignore the internet full of armchair mechanics.
-Bypassing a cat with an aftermarket, non-OEM exhaust is illegal and immoral.
-It will boost performance, yes, but it’s so bad for pedestrians, locals, and nature.
+Bypassing a cat with an aftermarket, non-OEM exhaust is unlawful and unethical.
+It will boost performance, yes, but it’s so detrimental for pedestrians, locals, and nature.

-Your car requires these parts to function correctly.
+Your vehicle requires these components to function properly.
 Without them, you’ll struggle to get anywhere.

 Although they’re expensive, leaving them will lead to further problems.
 You’ll end up paying even more in the long run.